aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 The full list of features can be found in [Product Features](/barcode/net/product-features/).

 ## **System Compatibility**
-***Aspose.BarCode for .NET*** supports any 32-bit or 64-bit operating system having installed: .NET framework 2.0 or later / .Net Core 2.1 or later with System.Drawing.Common (.Net 5 included) / any other .NET framework supporting the fist two ones.
-The library can be used in any .NET application, including WinForms, WPF, ASP.NET, Mono, Xamarin, UWP, and .NET Core.
+***Aspose.BarCode for .NET*** supports any 32-bit or 64-bit operating system having installed: .NET framework 2.0 or later / .Net Core 2.1 or later with [Aspose.Drawing.Common](https://www.nuget.org/packages/Aspose.Drawing.Common/) (.Net 7 included) / any other .NET framework supporting the fist two ones.
+The library can be used in any .NET application, including WinForms, WPF, ASP.NET, Mono, .Net MAUI, and .NET Core.
 More technical details on this subject are provided in [System Requirements](/barcode/net/system-requirements/).

 ## **Licensing**
 License is required to obtain access to the advanced functionality of ***Aspose.BarCode for .NET***.
 The evaluation mode allows generating barcodes without any restrictions; however, a watermark is placed on the resulting image.
 Moreover, barcode recognition is available without limitations only for Code39 barcodes; for all other symbologies, 30% of the resulting text will be masked.